jcoin-maarc/JCOIN-Core-Measures/README.md

 The frictionless framework plays a foundational component in our Core Measures, both in building upon the core measures and building core measure data packages.
 For more information on frictionless standards, [click here](https://specs.frictionlessdata.io/).
 Specifically, the core measure data dictionary relies heavily on the [Table Schema specification](https://specs.frictionlessdata.io/table-schema).

+## HEAL variable level metadata (vlmd) specifications

+Our schemas were also designed to be compliant with [HEAL data ecosystem vlmd standards](https://github.com/HEAL/heal-metadata-schemas/tree/main/variable-level-metadata-schema).

 ## Search tool

 To search the complete set of core measures and download a formatted excel version, click here(https://jcoin-maarc.github.io/JCOIN-Core-Measures/search-tool/).
 This provides a way to explore the most up-to-date data dictionaries and other dataset metadata properties such as missing values, descriptions, keys, etc.